510:502 Historian's Craft: II (Intro Course)

 Third, you must deliver a lecture (between forty and eighty minutes in length) as a guest speaker in one of the History Department’s spring undergraduate courses.
 Since arrangements for these opportunities are often complicated, negotiations and scheduling with supervising faculty should be undertaken as quickly as possible.
 Everyone will present a preliminary version of their guest lecture to “The Teaching of History” class, ideally during weeks seven, eight, or nine.
 The guest lectures may be based upon one of the lesson plans submitted for this course.
 The guest lectures should be slotted, preferably, shortly after the spring break.
 Each student will attend one of their classmate’s guest lectures and be prepared to discuss its strengths and weaknesses.

-510:511 Colloquium in Comparative History: Latin America: Global History
+510:511 Colloquium in Comparative History: Poverty in Global Historical Perspective

 Professor Grail Triner